 Lower carbon footprint

-While tankless water heaters are more eco-friendly than conventional gas and electric water heaters, they still can’t beat heat pumps.
+While tankless water heaters are more eco-friendly than conventional gas and electric water heaters, they still can’t beat hybrid water heaters.

-The average heat pump water heater emits about half as much CO2 (200 kg per year) compared to tankless models (400 kg per year).
+The average heat pump water heater emits about half as much CO2 (200 kg per year) compared to on-demand water heaters (400 kg per year).
 Why?
-Heat pumps move heat whereas tankless water heaters generate heat.
+Heat pump water heaters move heat whereas on-demand tankless water heaters generate heat.

 One of the biggest factors that may drive your decision is the installation process (or possibilities).
 We wrote a whole guide here that covers tankless water heater installation and costs.
 So we won’t go too in-depth here.